ian-battaglia/recipes/README.md

 # recipes

-A small collection of some favorite recipes.
+Just a small website created as part of The Odin Project curriculum to test my understanding of HTML and CSS.

-Using primarily plain HTML, I intend to make a small brutalist website with just a handful of some of my favorite recipes.
+I don't actually make toast all that often tbh